The Prussian Officer and Other Stories

-"The Prussian Officer" plot
+Plot of "The Prussian Officer"

 The first narrative in the collection is "The Prussian Officer", which tells of a captain and his orderly.
 Having wasted his youth gambling, the captain has been left with only his military career, and though he has taken on mistresses throughout his life, he remains single.
 His young orderly is involved in a relationship with a young woman, and the captain, feeling sexual tension towards the young man, prevents the orderly from engaging in the relationship by taking up his evenings.
 These evenings lead to the captain abusing his orderly and leaving large, painful bruises on his thighs, making it hard for the orderly to walk.
 Whilst isolated in a forest during manoeuvres, the orderly takes out murderous revenge on the captain, but finds himself in a daze seemingly due both to the pain of the bruises and thirst.
 The orderly eventually collapses and dies in the hospital shortly thereafter.
 The corpses of the two men lay side by side.